arminalgln/waveform/README.md

 You need to make `path to the main project/data/csv` folder for the time-series and `path to the main project/data/txt` for the additional event text info.

->They have each event data in pqd file which you can download all of them.
+>They have each event data in pqd file which you can download all of them as well.

 ###waveform auto encoder decoder